cfpb/zip-backfill/README.md

 ###Accuracy

-Running the current test of 36 rows, three rows per state for three states in each of the four OpenAddresses areas, and using Census Tiger Line ZCTA shape file:
+Running the current test file of 36 rows, three rows per state for three states in each of the four OpenAddresses areas, and using Census Tiger Line ZCTA shape file:

 - 30/36 are found and backfilled with zip codes
 - 27/30 of the backfilled zip codes agree with what the Google api returns as the zip code

+1,000 rows randomly picked from all files:

+- 870/1000 = 87%: backfilled
+- 745/870 = 86.6%: agree with Google api